tcuisset/hhbbtt-analysis/README.md

 ## Frameweork developments
 ### Sppeding up PrePlot
 PrePlot is CPU-bound from histogram filling (1 histogram for each systematic, incl. weight systsemtaic).
 Weight computation is redone for every histogram (suboptimal) but not a bottleneck.
 Probably rdataframe mulitthreading is the way to go.
+Or 2D histogram with syst as an axis